 The year 2004 saw the Vanuatu Government agree for Air Vanuatu to take over the management of the domestic carrier Vanair, merging the domestic and international operations in to one.

-Our collaboration and partnership with Qantas continues today through: our co-share agreement, frequent flyer program, ground handling, engineering and maintenance services.
+Our collaboration and partnership with Qantas continues today through: frequent flyer program, ground handling, engineering and maintenance services.
 Qantas conducts Air Vanuatu's 737-800 pilot training and monitors flight standards year round.

 Air Vanuatu today operates a new next generation Boeing 737-800 on its international services to and from Australia, New Zealand and Vanuatu.